TheTechnobear/VcvRnboTemplate/VcvModules/max/readme.txt

-save your max patches here
+save your max and rnbo patches here